rafamellonh/PowerShell/AD/Check-DC-user-logged.md

-# check which domain controller the user's pc is logged into
+### Check which domain controller the user's pc is logged into
-# Use CMD
+* Use CMD

 ```